 (i) From the start of IM therapy until the last follow-up date or the patients expired date, the OS (overall survival) was measured. (ii).
 PFS (progression-free survival) was measured from the start of first diagnosis to the recorded progression of CML to AP or BC, or until death, whichever came first.
 The Kaplan-Meier method [15] was used to assess the survival analysis.
 In those who developed intolerance because of therapy-related side effects, the IM dosage was decreased.
-If grade 3 or 4 toxicity was start once again at a decreased dose when the toxicity diminished.
+If grade 3 or 4 toxicity was detected, the IM treatment was halted.
+IM therapy was start once again at a decreased dose when the toxicity diminished.